YingHongTham/yinghongtham.github.io/_posts/2021-04-18-copypaste.md

 	"xclip -o -selection primary | xclip -i -selection clipboard" F8

+Load the file with

+	$ xbindkeys

+or add it to `~.xinitrc`.

-So when highlighting something, `<F8>` acts as a sort of "copy" button.
+After highlighting something, say in visual mode in Vim, `<F8>` acts as a sort of "copy" button.
 (I would use `ctrl+shift+c`, but Firefox already has that shortcut taken.)

 Also, pasting into terminal doesn't work great,